brettwooldridge/HikariCP/README.md

 ### Play Framework Plugin

-Github user [autma](https://github.com/autma) has created a [plugin](https://github.com/autma/play-hikaricp-plugin) for the Play framework.
+A new plugin has come up for the the Play framework; [play-hikaricp](http://edulify.github.io/play-hikaricp.edulify.com/).
+If your using the excellent Play framework,  your application deserves HikariCP.
 Thanks!

 ----------------------------------------------------